Start > Theory & regulations > Pedestrian crossing, bicycle crossing & bicycle path

 Pedestrian crossing

-• Persons in wheelchairs.
+• Persons in wheelchairs (including electric wheelchairs).

-However, you should not wave the pedestrian over, as this creates a false sense of security, especially if there are multiple lanes.
+The easiest way to avoid misunderstandings and accidents is to seek eye contact with the pedestrians.
+However, you should not wave the pedestrian over, as this creates a false sense of security, especially if there are multiple lanes in the same direction.
 If you wave them over, the pedestrian will perhaps relax and assume that the whole road is clear, although a car could be approaching fast from another lane with no intention of stopping.

 Uncontrolled pedestrian crossings

 • Drivers have an obligation to give way to pedestrians who have stepped out onto the pedestrian crossing or who are about to do so.
+Drivers who have an obligation to give way must clearly show their intent to do so by, in good time, reducing their speed or stopping.

 An uncontrolled pedestrian crossing.
 You have an obligation to give way to the pedestrian, as he is just about to step out onto the pedestrian crossing.